iveevi/javelin/README.md

 * SPIRV assembly (planned) and binary (planned)
 * CUDA kernels through NVRTX (planned)

+All IRE features are provided in the `include/ire/core.hpp` header file.
+The corresponding library is built into `javelin-ire` using CMake.
+See the [Building](#building) section for more details.

 **Asides:**

 [Why bother with JIT shader compilation?](docs/aside/jit_shader_compilation.md)